IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/02_igCombo_Configure_Remote_Filtering.md

 3. Configure the response data key

     The data is returned from OData in a specific schema.
 If you are accessing an OData v1 service, this key is typically ‘d’.
-The Ignite UI service is OData v2 and the response key is ‘d.results’.
+The %%ProductName%% service is OData v2 and the response key is ‘d.results’.

     **In HTML:**